 After writing a few haiku poems in it’s original 5-7-5 syllable format, my friend calls me saying, “it’s hot… likely the last of the summer so let’s float, bro!” (or something like that…)

 And, “hell yeah,” I responded.

-I first thought about it because I wanted to be extraordinary and start what I saw myself accomplishing.
+I first thought about it because I wanted to be extraordinary and continue with what I saw myself accomplishing.
 You know, the one thing not many people would do…

 But first, we ate a sandwich.

-While waiting in the drive-thru of the sandwich place I pulled out my phone and began writing more haiku.
-The same haiku that’s read in chapter one of AN EYE BETWEEN MY HAIKU, was being written en route to the river you see me floating on.
+While waiting in the drive-thru of the sandwich joint, I pulled out my phone and began writing more haiku.
+The same haiku that’s read in chapter one of AN EYE BETWEEN MY HAIKU, was being written en route to the river you see me floating on in the feature photo.

-After our four hour float when I got home, I went straight to Word and transpired my prior surroundings onto a manuscript.
-Though traditional haiku implies two images juxtaposed to create a poem by bringing them together through serenity, I used my imagination–reminiscing the moments in float.
+When I got home from our four hour float, I went straight to Word and transpired my prior surroundings onto a manuscript.
+Although traditional haiku implies two images juxtaposed to create a poem by bringing them together through serenity, I used my imagination and memory—reminiscing the moments in float.

-Now when you see the future photo it’s not just a black man on a river, it’s me on a carpe diem trip.
-I’m blissed the eff’ out and embracing the environment to create the haiku below: (no paraphernalia needed)
+Now, when you see the future photo, it’s not just a black man on a river, it’s me on a carpe diem trip.
+I’m blissed the fuck out and embracing the environment to create the haiku below: (no paraphernalia needed)

 Decisions you could regret.